 Beneficiary's account number.
 If no account number is available, a unique transaction reference number should be provided.

-Every VASP has the obligation to identify the Originator VASPs and verify their identity.
+Every virtual asset service provider (VASP) has the obligation to identify the Originator VASPs and verify their identity.

 Every Originator VASP needs to record the following information before transferring funds:

 Know your customer (KYC) information on the originator